astronomersiva/siva.dev/pages/scaling-gulp.md

 About a year back, I started to work on unifying the development, build and deployment process of several websites.
 All these websites had almost the same structure and dependencies and were using [Gulp](https://gulpjs.com/).

-The main problem was the verbosity.
+The main problem was the verbosity of the gulp tasks and code duplication.
 Each gulpfile was over 250 lines long and was incomprehensible even to experienced developers.
-For example, consider this `gulpfile.js`.
+The same gulpfile was present in each repository and making one change meant changing it in all the repos.
+Consider this `gulpfile.js`.

 <pre>
   const gulp = require('gulp');